#Nearshore Software Development

-We recently helped Valant, a Seattle-based leading provider of cloud-based technology for the healthcare sector, establish a nearshore team of twelve software engineers in Madrid – a process that took just eight weeks from start to finish.
+We recently helped Valant, a Seattle-based leading provider of cloud-based technology for the healthcare sector, establish a nearshore project in Spain comprising twelve software engineers–a process that took just eight weeks from start to finish.
 (Read more about how the project went from the perspective of Valant CTO Ryan Donahue here).

 Simply, you can hire great software engineers and better people more easily and more quickly than you can in London, New York or Valant’s home city of Seattle.
 And that’s not just our view – Amazon is the most highly profile recent company to choose Madrid as the location for its Southern European tech hub, citing the “overall quality of Spanish engineers” as the main attraction.

 The culture and way of working in Madrid is similar to that of many US organisations — because so many software engineers there have experience working for multinationals.
 During the recession, many of Spain’s best developers left, moving north in search of better opportunities.
 By now, a large proportion have returned – or are ready to make the move home – and they’re coming back armed with an extensive skillset, better English and a more international outlook.
 So when we were helping Valant build its team, we specifically looked for engineers with experience working for US or UK companies.

 The other advantage of nearshoring in Madrid is the loyalty and longevity of software engineers.
 Spanish companies tend not to prize tech teams highly, so if you treat your people well, and appropriately value their work, the attrition rate is low.
 And there’s a cost saving – it’s not on a par with what you could expect through outsourcing to India, say, but what you gain is a talented and committed group of highly trained engineers, who will look on themselves as not a separate entity, but an extension of your team at home, and will share you approach to things like performance, innovation, security and risk.